bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

 ------------------

 The first step is to test if the package compiles.
-Obviously this should preferably be tested on the same system that is used on the robot (Ubuntu 18.04 with Melodic).
+Obviously this should preferably be tested on the same system that is used on the robot (Ubuntu 20.04 with Rolling).
 A part of this is to check if all dependencies are correct in the package.xml.
 This is important so they can be installed with rosdep.